EverythingSmartHome/everything-presence-one/static/updating.md

 ---
 layout: default
-title: Flashing
+title: Updating
-parent: Advanced Features
-nav_order: 3
+nav_order: 4
 ---

-# Flashing
+# Updating and Conencting To WiFi

 {: .no_toc }

-This page will help you to flash your Everything Presence One back to factory firmware!
+This page will help you to flash and update your Everything Presence One to the latest version!
 {: .fs-6 .fw-300 }

-{: .highlight }
-Please note, the Everything Presence One comes with ESPHome pre-installed out of the box - you do not need to flash it.
-This page is for factory resetting the board back to defaults.

 ## Everything Presence One ESPHome Firmware Install